-- Goal of treatment based on patient's value system.
+- Goal of treatment based on the patient's value system.
 End point reached by consensus.

 - Interaction of bodily systems and role of emotions, personality, and faith Included in consideration of diagnosis and treatment.
 "Stress increases blood sugar and blood pressure."

-- Patient is given credit for outcome of process, e.g., the woman delivered the baby, not the doctor.
+- Patient is given credit for the outcome of the process, e.g., the woman delivered the baby, not the doctor.
 Role of patient's involvement given more credence.

 - Role of hope recognized.
 Example: Connection between mental attitude and connection to community/support group shown to increase effectiveness of treatment, lengthen survival, decreased need for medication.

 - What Is the role of the patient in the doctor-patient relationship?
 What Is the role of the doctor?

 - What is the community's perception of how illness develops, the basis of disease?